 Conclusion

 A high heel may look glamorous, but the material it’s made out of doesn’t always follow suit.
-If you are going to be walking around in this beautiful pair of shoes for long periods of time, make sure the material isn’t too rough, cutting, or rash-itch-causing.
+If you are going to be walking around in this beautiful pair of shoes for long periods, make sure the material isn’t too rough, cutting, or rash-causing.
 Durability is also important as if something were to suddenly ‘give out’ while you were walking, injuries could result.
 Beauty is also intelligence.
 Think before you buy.